jocke/taggart/README.markdown

 History
 -------

+- Added HTML5 tags - the list is not complete, let me know what I've missed.
+- Added ability to have closed and open endings on single tags (i.e `<br>` and `<br />`.
+- Moved help to a separate module.
 - Added informational Taggart.help and Taggart.tags.
 - Moved several tags into arrays for easier reference.
 - Created Taggart::VERSION and Taggart::BUILD for reference and DRYness.